A nonparametric doubly robust test for a continuous treatment effect: Simulation studies

 and we simulate the continuous response from conditional normal distributions as $Y|\bs{L},A\sim N(\mu(\bs{L},A),0.5^2)$, where

-In both models, we have a parameter $\delta$ which controls the distance between the true treatment effect model and the null hypothesis, i.e., treatment effect is constant, with $\delta=0$ indicating no treatment effect in both models.
-Moreover, $\delta=0$ in Model 1 suggests a constant average treatment effect and is similar to the weak null used in \citet{westling2020nonparametric}; $\delta=0$ in Model 2 suggests all conditional average treatment effects are constant and is similar to the strong null.
+In both models, we have a parameter $\delta$ that controls the distance between the true treatment effect and the null hypothesis, i.e., treatment effect is constant, with $\delta=0$ indicating no treatment effect in both models.
+In Model 1, $\delta=0$ yields a constant average treatment effect and is a `strong null' meaning all individuals have the same treated and untreated outcomes; in Model 2 when $\delta=0$ the `weak null' holds meaning conditional average treatment effects are nonconstant but the average treatment effect is constant.
 Specifically, for Model 1, we let $\delta\in\{0,0.002,0.004,0.006,0.008,0.01\}$, and we let $\delta\in\{0,0.1,0.2,0.3,0,4,0.5\}$ for Model 2.
 We plot the treatment effect curve with $\delta=0.01$ for Model 1 and the treatment effect curve with $\delta=0.5$ for Model 2 in Figure~\ref{fig:simulation-treatment-curve}.